Skip to main content

 For instance, a diagnosis of primary hypogonadism in a male is not simply a “low testosterone number.”
 It represents a failure within the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The resulting clinical protocol, often involving exogenous testosterone and agents like Gonadorelin or Anastrozole to manage downstream effects, is a sophisticated intervention designed to recalibrate an entire signaling cascade.

 The wellness program, by contrast, is blind to this systemic complexity.
-It may flag the patient’s elevated hematocrit ∞ a predictable outcome of androgen therapy ∞ as a standalone risk, thereby penalizing the very treatment that constitutes a for the underlying disability.
+It may flag the patient’s elevated hematocrit ∞ a predictable outcome of androgen therapy ∞ as a standalone risk, thereby penalizing the very treatment that constitutes a reasonable accommodation for the underlying disability.

 The legal challenge, therefore, is a manifestation of a deeper categorical error ∞ the misapplication of a population-level statistical tool to the governance of an individual’s dynamic biological system.